agera-edc/DataSpaceConnector/blobspike/README.md

 For copying between the same region ~ 2 seconds, for different regions ~ 6 seconds.

 AZCOPY_CONCURRENCY_VALUE can be also set to value `AUTO` which will cause the AzCopy to run automatic tuning process and picks the best value.

+### Copying block blob in chunks

+The reason why the AZCopy is much faster than Azure Java SDK copy is that it uses REST API that allows to put the block blobs in chunks.
+More information about the Put Block From URL REST API used by AzCopy: [https://docs.microsoft.com/en-us/rest/api/storageservices/put-block-from-url](https://docs.microsoft.com/en-us/rest/api/storageservices/put-block-from-url).

+To achieve te same results in Java we'd need to implement custom code to handle uploading blob blocks from the URL using methods from
+BlockBlobClient/BlockBlobAsyncClient from Azure Java SDK.